 Contact us to arrange a Private All Wright All Day Tour for your group by calling 716-856-3858.

-*Tours begin at the Margaret L. Wendt Archive and Resource Center located at 2062 Main Street at Jefferson.
+*Tours begin at Forest Lawn's Margaret L. Wendt Archive and Resource Center located at 2062 Main Street at Jefferson.
 There will be plenty of free parking at the Center.
 Please arrive by 8:15 AM as the trolley will leave promptly at 8:30 AM.